-The Board's risk oversight process includes regular reports from senior management on areas of material operational, legal, regulatory, financial, strategic, compliance, environmental, liability, safety, information technology, physical security, cybersecurity, and reputational risk.
-The Board receives an annual risk management review from the Executive Director of Risk in addition to the risk oversight functions performed by the various Committees of the Board.
-These include:

-(1) a review by the Audit Committee of the risks associated with operating and financial activities which could impact its financial and other disclosure reporting, as well as a review of policies on risk assessment, controls, and accounting risk exposure; (2) the Audit Committee's review and approval of risk management policies; (3) a review by the Compensation and Human Resources Committee ("Compensation Committee") of the potential risks associated with the Corporation's executive compensation policies and practices; (4) the Compensation Committee's review of management's assessment of the likelihood that the incentive compensation plans will have a material adverse impact; (5) the Finance Committee's review of risks related to corporate finance; and (6) the Governance Committee's review of risks related to governance issues and certain ESG items.
+The Board's risk oversight process includes regular reports from senior management on areas of material operational, legal, regulatory, financial, strategic, compliance, environmental, liability, safety, information technology, physical security, cybersecurity and reputational risk.
+The Board receives an annual risk management review in addition to the risk oversight functions performed by the various Committees of the Board.
+These include: (1) a review by the Audit Committee of the risks associated with operating and financial activities which could impact its financial and other disclosure reporting, as well as a review of policies on risk assessment, controls and accounting risk exposure; (2) the Audit Committee's review and approval of risk management policies; (3) a review by the Compensation and Human Resources Committee ("Compensation Committee") of the potential risks associated with the Corporation's executive compensation policies and practices; (4) the Compensation Committee's review of management's assessment of the likelihood that the incentive compensation plans will have a material adverse impact; (5) the Finance Committee's review of risks related to corporate finance; and (6) the Governance Committee's review of risks related to governance, public responsibility and sustainability.